icsi-berkeley/ecg_ros_catkin_ecg_ws/README.md

 	echo "source ~/ros_catkin_ecg_ws/devel/setup.bash" >> ~/.bashrc
 	source ~/.bashrc

-To setup the indoor environment, we need to do some not very elegant things and copy a predefined indoor environment launch file for the darwin to the darwin_gazeob launch folder:

-	cp config/launch_config/indoor_darwin_gazebo.launch src/darwin_gazebo/launch

 Next we setup the ECG NLU system.
 First, install the ECG transport tools.
 These are needed for ECG internal communication flow.

 	cd ~/ros_catkin_ecg_ws/src/ros_ecgworkbench/src/ecg/ecg_interface/framework_code